AngleProtocol/merkl-docs/distribute/campaign-specific/airdrop.md

 }
 ```

-One your JSON file is ready, you should ping us on Telegram so we can help you craft the campaign transaction (frontend is coming soon)
+Once your JSON file is ready, you should ping us on Telegram so we can help you craft the campaign transaction (frontend is coming soon)